amirhossein3089/django_backend/README.md

 ## TODOs
-[]No need to login after registration
+[1]No need to login after registration